 OCERS is committed to a work environment in which all individuals are treated with respect and dignity.
 It is the policy of OCERS to provide and promote equal employment opportunity for all personnel.

 OCERS is committed to fostering a work environment that is free from Discrimination, Harassment, retaliation or abusive conduct.
-OCERS will not tolerate any kind of Discrimination, against or Harassment, retaliation or abusive conduct of employees or applicants for employment by anyone.
+OCERS will not tolerate any kind of Discrimination, Harassment, retaliation or abusive conduct by anyone.